manudelu/SCPG_Bioinspired_Quadruped_Robot_Control/Learning/README.md

 * N_i = Neurons
 * t_i = Time Instances

 All neurons are connected to each other.
 The leg corresponding to a neuron moves when that neuron fires.
+So, when the motor neurons driving legs fire with fixed temporal differences this gives a rhythmic motion of legs causing a gait.

+Multi-gait SCPG

+We have five gait selection neurons corresponding to the five gaits.
+Each ```Gi``` elicits a different spiking pattern corresponding to the motion of the legs required in that gait.
+The weights are updated using the difference between required and obtained spiking of CPG neurons which determines whether to excite or suppress the spiking of that neuron.

 Gaits: